A Massively Parallel Implementation of Multilevel Monte Carlo for Finite Element Models: Numerical Examples

-We consider first a ``Parallel Benchmarking Example'' in \Sec{Pause}.
-This model idles for a random amount of time, while executing in parallel with core counts on each level as are anticipated by a 3D execution of an \ac{amg} algorithm.

-As a second example, we consider a 3D Poisson problem in \Sec{Popcorn}, with a random diffusion term that is described by a \ac{KLE}, and fixed Dirichlet boundary conditions of $x_1+x_2$ on the boundary of a randomized popcorn geometry similar to that described in \cite{Badia2021}.
+As a second example, we consider a 3D Poisson problem in \Sec{Popcorn}, with a random diffusion term that is described by a \ac{KLE} and fixed Dirichlet boundary conditions on the boundary of a randomized popcorn geometry similar to that described in \cite{Badia2021}.
 This Poisson model is discretized using \ac{amg}, and executed in parallel with differing core counts on each level.

-We consider two scaling experiments for these examples. \begin{itemize} \item Strong scaling: The number of \ac{mlmc} samples (or \ac{amlmc} tolerance) is kept constant, while the number of processors is increased. \item Weak scaling: The number of \ac{mlmc} samples is increased (or \ac{amlmc} tolerance is decreased), and the number of processors is increased, so that the relative number of \ac{mlmc} samples to processors is fixed. \end{itemize}
+For each example we perform the standard scaling experiments, namely, \begin{itemize} \item strong scaling where the number of \ac{mlmc} samples (or \ac{amlmc} tolerance) is kept constant, while the number of processors is increased, \item weak scaling where the number of \ac{mlmc} samples is increased (or \ac{amlmc} tolerance is decreased), and the number of processors is increased, so that the relative number of \ac{mlmc} samples to processors is fixed. \end{itemize}

-We consider here sample sizes (or initial sample sizes in the case of \ac{amlmc}), $N_l$, which are integers that experience an exponential growth,
+We consider here sample sizes (or initial sample sizes in the case of \ac{amlmc}), $N_\ell$, which are integers that experience an exponential growth,